 All those candidates who qualify the stage 1 exam of NTSE, at the state level are eligible to appear for National Level NTSE which is conducted by NCERT.
-The exam pattern, exam details, and subjects are the same as that of NTSE stage 1.
-The NTSE Stage 2 exam for last year got delayed due to the COVID19 pandemic.
-The new date for the examination is yet to be announced.
+The exam pattern, exam details, and subjects are the same as that of NTSE stage 1

 The result of NTSE stage II examination is announced in the month of September.
 Candidates will be able to check their NTSE stage 2 result through the link provided by the NCERT where they need to enter their roll number and date of birth.
 The result mentions separate scores as well as the combined score for MAT and SAT paper.
 The NTSE scholarships will be granted after the announcement of NTSE stage 2 result based on its Merit list.

 The NTSE state level and national level examination is conducted at the exam centres 2021 designated by the exam conducting authorities.
 For state-level examination of NTSE, the respective states/UTs allot the exam centre to candidates that is mentioned on the NTSE admit card.
 For NTSE 2020 stage 2, the examination is conducted at the designated test centres by NCERT.

 - The states/UTs conduct the NTSE exam 2021 in the offline mode at appointed exam centres only.

 |Andaman & Nicobar Islands||KV No 2, RakshaVihar, Minnie Bay|